ruemisa/conquest-app/README.md

 * Future Features
   1. Geolocation Marker.
 (Currently in the works)
+  1. Update the UI.
+I need it to be friendlier.
   1. User search & Friendship association.
   1. User Profile page to allow users to edit info and upload a profile pic.
   1. Upload image along with information of POI.
 Better save point functionality and UI.